DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

 Part 2 – Take one of your classmates’ recordings and enhance it to have a high degree of intelligibility.
 <p>

+   Possible enhancement technique: Kent Gibson removed a blaring tv from a recording of people talking by obtaining the actual TV broadcast and inverting the phase of the broadcast recording.

    </td>
   </tr>
   <tr>